se-edu/se-book/uml/classDiagrams/classes/what/outcomes.md

-:trophy: Can draw a UML class :one:
+:trophy: Can draw UML classes :one: